ashking25/ForecastingAI/README.md

 # ForecastingAI

-This directory has several problems that I used a Temporal Convolutional Neural Network to Address.
+This directory has several problems that I used a Temporal Convolutional Neural Network to address.

 The first is the adding problem, taken from https://github.com/locuslab/TCN/tree/master/TCN/adding_problem